 Eggplant contains polyphenols which reduce the enzymes that influence sugar absorption.
 This helps in reducing blood sugar levels.

 Eggplant is also rich in antioxidants.
 These antioxidants protect our bodies from free radicals and the damage caused by these free radicals.
 These antioxidants also help in preventing many chronic diseases such as cancer and heart disease.

 How does eggplant keep us healthy?

-Helps in digestion – High fiber keeps intestine clean and excretes excessive fat.
-Thus beneficial for gastrointestinal health and keeps digestive system healthy.
+Helps in digestion - High fiber keeps the intestine clean and excretes excessive fat.
+Thus beneficial for gastrointestinal health and keeps the digestive system healthy.

 Prevents anemia - Eggplants help in producing healthy red blood cells because of high iron and copper.
 Healthy blood cells prevent such diseases as anemia.

 Keeps energetic - High iron in eggplants, increases healthy blood cells.
 These cells carry oxygen throughout our body and increase blood circulation.
 Hence blood circulation makes the body and minds more active and energetic.